bloomberg/userchroot/README.md

 # Conditional compilations

-## _HAVE_CLEARENV
+## `_HAVE_CLEARENV`

 We include a compat implementation of clearenv for architectures where that system call is not available.
 This is evaluated by the makefile by using the test-clearenv.sh script.

-## _USE_MOUNT_LOFS_INSTEAD_OF_MKNOD
+## `_USE_MOUNT_LOFS_INSTEAD_OF_MKNOD`

 When running inside a Solaris zone, you will not be allowed to use mknod.
 As an alternative, the tool will allow you to use a lofs mount to the system location for the fundamental devices.

-## __linux__
+## `__linux__`

 On Linux we also create /dev/shm and mount it as a tmpfs, since the GNU Libc will not only expect that location to exist, but it will also check that it is actually a tmpfs location.
 Without this, named pipes do not work on Linux.

-## __sun
+## `__sun`

 On Solaris, we mount the kernel poll device at /dev/poll.
 This is a Solaris-only replacement for `select` and `poll`.

 # How to install

 The executable needs to be setuid root, but it must *not* be setgid root.
 In fact, it will validate that you haven't given too much permissions to it.

 # How to use

-The config file must have the a path to a pre-approved chroot image and the name of the user that owns that image.
+The config file must have the a path to a pre-approved chroot directory and the name of the user that owns that directory.
 In the format:

 ```
 user:/path/to/userchroot/base